California Residential

 pages in the Civil Code and Code of Civil

 Procedure.
-This remedy does not rely on the
+This remedy does not rely on a

 court’s inherent power to resolve disputes.